irinaNMN/tasks-repository/README.md

 ### About_position.html

 In this HTML file was added four divs to the page.
-Inside of each divs is a text.
+Inside of each div is a text.
 Each div has a border.
 Position each div absolutely.
 Each div has a top and left value.

 ### bloksQuote.html